Medical Assistant Certificate

 Program Essential Functions

 The practice of medical assisting involves communication with patients and direct patient care activities.
 Certain cognitive and psychomotor capabilities are required for the safe and skillful performance of these activities.
-In order to make satisfactory progress through the medical assisting program a student must meet the following criteria
+In order to make satisfactory progress through the Medical Assistant Certificate program a student must meet the following criteria:

 After Bristol